ARTEMIS-TWIN/Docs/docs/survey/01-introduction.md

 ## 1.2 Methodological note

 The analysis is based on aggregated visual outputs generated from the survey dataset.
 Four analytical layers were used: general charts, training analytics, profile–specific charts and pivot tables for ten professional groups, and cross-profile comparisons for nine of them (the Administration and Management profile is not included inside the comparative overview).
-All percentages and distributions are derived directly from the survey responses as processed through the project’s Google Sheets architecture.
+All percentages and distributions are derived directly from the survey responses.

 All charts, tables, and visual materials used in this report are provided in two complementary forms.